NataGildry/DevOps_tasks/Lecture_4/README.md

 ## Provisioning

-The virtual machine will automatically install Apache2 during provisioning.
-You can verify that Apache is running by accessing the public IP address of the VM.
+The virtual machine will automatically install nginx during provisioning.
+You can verify that nginx is running by accessing the public IP address of the VM.

 To check the IP address inside the VM, use the following command:
 ```bash